scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 4. Click on "Load unpacked extension...", and choose the "LiveEngage Chat Transcript Tool" folder you unzipped earlier.

 ##Updates
-Master - Fixed issue where repName was not loading properly
+Master - Fixed issue where the date on the chat lines was not displaying correctly.
+Updated the interface to now have renue on its own tab.
+Added reporting for: agent/visitor average response time, average response time by agent, and CSAT reporting.

 Version 1.0 - Initial Release

 Version 1.1 - Added in ability to search each survey

+Version 1.2 - Fixed issue where repName was not loading properly